erinlhamilton/thesis-data-creation/README.md

 <li><b>Polylines</b> - 2010 LA County Tiger Roads: http://egis3.lacounty.gov/dataportal/wp-content/uploads/2011/04/tigerroads.zip</li>
 </ul>
 <h3>Step Two</h3>
-<p>Different data was needed for the different geoprocesses.
-Points, lines, and polygons were tested with buffer.
-The same points were tested for Voronoi Triangulation as used for buffer.
+<p>Separate data were needed for the different geoprocesses.
+Buffer tested with points, lines, and polygons.
+The same points used for buffer were tested with Voronoi triangulation.
 Union required a new set of test data, in this case two sets of polygon datasets that overlapped.</p>
 <b>For Buffer and Voronoi Triangulation Data</b>
 <p>QGIS was used to convert LA County shapefiles to well-known text format.
 The Vector ->Research Tools ->Random Selection tool was then used to randomly select n number of
 features from each datatype because the size in megabytes are all roughly the same (~20MB):</p>